mongodb/docs/source/includes/fact-aws-minimum-iops.rst

 |service| enforces the following minimum ratios for given cluster tiers.
-This keeps network performance consistent with large datasets.
+This keeps cluster performance consistent with large datasets.

 .. list-table::
    :header-rows: 1